 - (a) General Protections.
-Designated Confidential Information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any appeals, [or any other related legal proceeding brought by one of the parties to this litigation]. - (b) Who May View Designated Confidential Information.
-Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons:
+Designated confidential information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any and all appeals, or any other related legal proceeding brought by one or both of the parties to this litigation. - (b) Who May View Designated Confidential Information.
+Except pursuant to the prior written consent of the designating party or prior order of the Court, designated confidential information may only be disclosed to the following persons:

-- (1) The parties to this litigation, which for purposes of this Order shall include Cypress Wichita Operations, LLC, including any employees, agents, and representatives of the parties; - (2) Counsel for the parties and employees and agents of counsel; - (3) The court and court personnel, including any special master appointed by the court, and members of the jury; - (4) Court reporters, recorders, and videographers engaged for depositions; - (5) Any mediator appointed by the court or jointly selected by the parties; - (6) Any expert witness, outside consultant, or investigator retained specifically in connection with this litigation, but only after such persons have completed the certification contained in Attachment A, Acknowledgment and Agreement to be Bound; - (7) Any potential, anticipated, or actual fact witness and his or her counsel, but only to the extent such confidential documents or information will assist the witness in recalling, relating, or explaining facts or in testifying, and only after such persons have completed the certification contained in Attachment A; - (8) The author or recipient of the document (not including a person who received the document in the course of the litigation); - (9) Independent providers of document reproduction, electronic

-&lt;sup>1If the confidential documents contain highly sensitive trade secrets or other highly sensitive competitive or confidential information and disclosure to another party would result in demonstrable harm to the disclosing party, then the parties may stipulate or move for the establishment of an additional category of protection, (e.g., Attorneys' Eyes Only) that prohibits disclosure of such documents or information to category or that limits disclosure only to specifically designated in-house counsel or party representative(s) whose assistance is reasonably necessary to the conduct of the litigation and who agree to be bound by the terms of the Order.
+- (i) The Court, including the judge, court personnel, appointed special masters, and members of the jury; - (ii) The parties to this litigation, including any agent, associate, employee, and/or representative of the parties; - (iii) Counsel for the parties to this litigation, including any agent, associate, employee, and/or representatives of counsel; - (iv) Any court reporter, recorder, and/or videographer engaged for depositions; - (v) Any mediator appointed by the Court and/or jointly selected by the parties; - (vi) Any expert witness, outside consultant, and/or investigator retained specifically in connection with this litigation, but only after such persons have completed the certification contained in Attachment A: Acknowledgment and Agreement to be Bound; - (vii) Any potential, anticipated, or actual fact witness and his/her counsel, but only to the extent such confidential documents or information will assist the witness in recalling, relating, or explaining facts or in testifying, and only after such persons have completed the certification contained in Attachment A; - (viii) The author and/or recipient of the document (not including a person who received the document during the course of this present litigation); - (ix) Independent providers of document reproduction, electronic discovery, or other litigation services retained or employed specifically in connection with this litigation; and - (x) Other persons only upon consent of the producing party and on such conditions as the parties may agree. - (c) Attorneys Eyes Only.
+If the confidential documents contain highly sensitive trade secrets or other highly sensitive competitive or confidential information and disclosure to another party would result in demonstrable harm to the disclosing party, then the parties may stipulate or move for the establishment of an additional category of protection, ("Attorneys' Eyes Only") that would prohibit disclosure of such documents or information to category or that would limit disclosure only to specifically designated in-house counsel and/or party representative(s) whose assistance is reasonably necessary to the conduct of the litigation and who agree to be bound by the terms of the Order.

-- discovery, or other litigation services retained or employed specifically in connection with this litigation; and - (10) Other persons only upon consent of the producing party and on such conditions as the parties may agree. - prevent unauthorized or inadvertent disclosure of documents designated as containing Confidential Information pursuant to the terms of this Order.
-Counsel for the parties must maintain a record of those persons, including employees of counsel, who have reviewed or been given access to the documents along with the originals of the forms signed by those persons acknowledging their obligations under this Order. - 7.
+- (d) Control of Documents.
+The parties must take reasonable efforts to prevent unauthorized and/or inadvertent disclosure of documents designated as containing confidential information pursuant to the terms of this Order.
+Counsel for the parties must maintain a record of those persons, including employees of counsel, who have reviewed or been given access to the documents, along with the originals of the forms signed by those persons acknowledging their obligations under this Order. - 7.
 Filing of Confidential Information.
-In the event a party seeks to file any document containing Confidential Information subject to protection under this Order with the court, that party must take appropriate action to insure that the document receives proper protection from public disclosure including: (a) filing a redacted document with the consent of the party who designated the document as confidential; (b) where appropriate (e.g., in relation to discovery and evidentiary motions), submitting the document solely for in camera review; or (c) when the preceding measures are inadequate, seeking permission to file the document under seal by filing a motion for leave to file under seal in accordance with D. Kan.
+In the event a party seeks to file any document containing confidential information subject to protection under this Order with the Court, that party must take appropriate action to ensure that the document receives the proper protection from public disclosure including: (a) filing a redacted document with the consent of the party who designated the document as Confidential; (b) where appropriate (e.g., in relation to discovery and evidentiary motions), submitting the document solely for in camera review; or (c) when the preceding measures are inadequate, seeking permission to file the document under seal by filing a motion for leave to file under seal in accordance with D. Kan.
 Rule 5.4.6.